allenmqcymp/Mini-Python-Projects/README.md

 Requires Pygame and runs on Python 2.x
 This was made quite a long time ago and the code is very amateur.
 To run: ```python GoogleDinoGameClass.py```
+None of these images used belongs to me.
+All copyright is owed to the respective creators.